 Oh hi autumn, where did you appear from?
 No sooner have the children gone back to school, and I can feel a distinct crisp chill in the air.
 In a flash my mind is on taking photos in falling leaves, new wooly jumpers and comfort food.
 ALL of the comfort food.

 For me, when the nights get darker and the evenings are chilly, it’s all about the carbs.
 And what’s better than carbs I ask you?
 Carbs and cheese, obviously.

 The people at Sacla’ pesto sent me a huge box of their pestos to try recently.
-I knew they would be a match made in heaven for my Friday night comfort food indulgence last week.
+I knew they would be a match made in heaven for my Friday night comfort food indulgence of pull apart bread last week.

 Sacla’ Basil pesto features regularly on our shopping list; saviour to parents everywhere.
 The ultimate child friendly must have meal maker.
 I have a slight panic attack if we run lower than three jars in the cupboard.
 Whatever grumpiness is going on in this house, we can always be sure that pesto pasta will cure some of the woes.